EOxServer/eoxserver/docs/sphinx/en/users/install.rst

   |           |                  | used by EOxServer.                          |
   +-----------+------------------+---------------------------------------------+

-The Python bindings of the PROJ.4 (PyProj), GDAL, and MapServer (MapScript) are required as well.
+The Python bindings of the GDAL and MapServer (MapScript) libraries are required as well.

 EOxServer is written in `Python <http://www.python.org/>`_ and uses the